 Archaeology is the study of past people and civilisations through their artefacts, inscriptions, monuments, buildings and other remains.
 Bassetlaw has a rich archaeological record which allows us to understand our ancestors over the last 10,000 years.

-The Sites and Monuments Record is held at Nottinghamshire County Council.
+The Sites and Monuments Record (external link) is held at Nottinghamshire County Council.
 The archaeologists at Nottinghamshire County Council provide specialist advise to the District Planning authority when it has been identified that there are archaeological considerations as part of planning applications.

 If you would like further advice about archaeology in Bassetlaw or would like to consult the Sites and Monuments Record then please contact:

 - Address: Conservation Team, Nottinghamshire County Council, Trent Bridge House, Fox Road, West Bridgford, Nottingham, NG2 6BJ